 It's 1927 Shanghai, where four years ago a budding romance between Juliette Cai of the Scarlet Gang and Roma Montagov of the White Flowers was betrayed when Roma assisted in an attack that killed multiple Scarlets.
 Now 18, Juliette has returned from the life of a flapper in New York to take her rightful place as the Scarlets' leader — only to discover that entrenched sexism means gangsters consider her male cousin a better fit.
 Meanwhile, Roma is still struggling to win his father's favor.
 But when a mysterious illness that causes madness starts stalking both gangs — and rumors tell of a monster in the river — Juliette and Roma will have to set aside grudges if they want to save the city.
 This inventive retelling of Romeo and Juliet captures intriguing themes of identity and loyalty.

 When you mention Roe v.
 Wade, you're almost sure to start a debate — but few teens know the detailed history of this landmark decision.
-Award-winning author Karen Blumenthal dove deep into the history of birth control and abortion to create this clear, accessible, and nuanced look at abortion rights and their effects on American women.
+Award-winning author Karen Blumenthal dove deep into the history of birth control and abortion from the 19th century onward to create this clear, accessible, and nuanced look at abortion rights and their effects on American women.
 Occasional sidebars, called Pregnant Pauses, include additional information, everything from the hilarious — theories about where babies came from throughout history — to the infuriating — how women were often denied tubal ligations as permanent birth control.
 This compelling book, complete with a discussion of recent pushback and restrictions on birth control and abortion, is a must read title for teens.

 17-year-old Leighton has bigger problems than the thousands of crows that have appeared in her hometown of Auburn Pennsylvania.
 Her violent father is becoming more and more aggressive, and she's afraid for her mother and sisters — even if her house strangely repairs itself every time he breaks something.
 She's got the opportunity to go to her dream college, but how can she do that and leave her sisters behind?
 And then she starts falling in love with Liam, whose kindness — and loving family — are like a warm embrace.
 But how long will it be before her happiness falls apart?
 This stunning novel combines magical realism with authentic depictions of domestic abuse, the bond of sisterhood, and the power of love.